XapaJIaMnu/gemmBench/README.md

 - You can limit `arch` for `intgemm` and `dnnl`.
 Supported values: `ssse3`, `avx2`, `avx512`, `avx512vnni` and `any`
 - Since `Eigen` is a lot slower than the other two, its execution is disabled by default.
 To enable it, provide the argument.

+##Caveats
+- Fbgemm only supports AVX2 processors or newer, so the test is skipped on older architectures.
+- Fbgemm doesn't allow for limiting the arch type, so the test is skipped in case explicit arch is requested